tsb-buchanan/OF_USERGROUP/README.md

 ```

 # Premade turbulence model (quick install)
-In this git is all the files premade.
-Therefore only commands to be preformed to compile custom turbulence model is:
+In this git are all the files premade.
+Therefore, the only commands to be performed to compile a custom turbulence model are:
 ```bash
 cd OF_USERGROUP/TURBFOAM-7/src/TurbulenceModels/incompressible/
 wclean